Microsoft’s VDI solution is great. It’s easy to set up, and just “works.”

 If you’re ready to protect your Microsoft VDI investment we’re here for you.
 Call 800-883-8002 and let us know you’re like a free trial of PolicyPak Application Manager.

 PolicyPak and Microsoft VDI – Better Together to Manage Applications’ settings video transcript

 Hi, everyone.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how to leverage Microsoft’s VDI alongside PolicyPak.